Have you ever wondered what ancient Chinese emperors, Irish peasants, Vikings, and Greek philosophers have in common? They all enjoyed drinking mead.

 As you can probably tell by now, there are dozens of varieties of mead.
 This makes sampling mead quite exciting, as it can tell you a lot about local brewing traditions.

-- Kit includes: 1 Gallon Glass Carboy, Yeast, Yeast Nutrient, Funnel, Siphon, Tubing, Temperature Strip, Airlock, Rubber Stopper and Step by Step Guide.
+- MEAD MAKING KIT: Includes a 1 Gallon Glass Carboy, Mead Yeast, Mead Yeast Nutrient, Funnel, Siphon, Tubing, Temperature Strip, Airlock, Rubber Stopper and Step by Step Guide.

 Mead Alcohol Content

 Most meads are between 3.5% and 18% ABV, as the natural yeast used to produce it struggles to reach beyond this point.
 However, there are also distilled meads which be much stronger, in the same way that whiskey is stronger than beer.

 Can You Get Drunk Off Mead?

 Absolutely.
 The ABV of mead can be fairly high, so a few glasses will quickly put you over the limit.
 However, don’t expect the same effect as drinking a few glasses of Scotch whisky or bourbon whiskey.
 Those spirits are much stronger than the average mead.